 Maximum Amortization Amounts

 If you are eligible to amortize, your estimated invoice (available in Retirement Online every summer) and your annual invoice (issued in Retirement Online in November) will show the maximum amount you can amortize.
-Your projection, which is available 17 months in advance of the invoice due date, will show an estimated maximum amortization amount for your next fiscal year’s contribution.
+Your projected invoice, which is available 17 months in advance of the invoice due date, will show an estimated maximum amortization amount for your next fiscal year’s contribution.

 Amortization Schedules and Payoffs